-20200-level Biological Sciences Courses.
-Students also register for Introduction to Biochemistry (BIOS 20200) plus five additional 20200level courses in biological sciences.
+20200-level and above Biological Sciences Courses.
+Students also register for Introduction to Biochemistry (BIOS 20200) plus five additional 20200-level and above courses in biological sciences.
 These five courses are selected by the student unless the student chooses to complete a "specialization," in which case three courses are stipulated by the specialization (see below).